COST GUIDES

 • Cost: You can expect to pay between £2,000-£4,000 for solid floor insulation

-• Additional costs: Adding floor insulation to a concrete or screed floor will increase the total floor depth — you may need to budget for adjustments to doorways and thresholds, plus new skirting boards.
+• Additional costs: Adding floor insulation to a concrete or screed floor will increase the total floor depth.
+You may need to budget for adjustments to doorways and thresholds, plus new skirting boards.
 Expect to pay between £30-£45 per hour for this type of work

-NB.
 Floor insulation must be installed in accordance with current building regulations.

 Key takeaways